Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

 \para{Summary.} Compared to the \map conditions, participants in the \AR conditions showed a stronger preference for spatial reasoning (distance) in their decision-making.
-This suggests that the embedded AR-see through visualization inherently emphasizes spatial perception, which, however, can be a double-edged sword that introduces perceptual biases and occlusion challenges.
+This suggests that the AR \carton{X-ray} visualization inherently facilitates spatial perception, yet they also function as a double-edged sword by introducing perceptual biases and occlusion challenges.